 - Acidified foods, low-acid canned foods, and vacuum packaged foods are NOT permitted.

 If you are selling and/or preparing food at a university-sponsored event that is not listed on the approved cottage food list, you will need to get a temporary food operations permit from Greene County Public Health.
 This food operation cannot be operated more than five consecutive days and no more than ten times a year (otherwise food operation will be licensed as a permanent or mobile food operation.
 To be approved as a temporary food operation, you must complete and submit a Letter of Intent, a State of Ohio Temporary Food License Application, and submit the $60 fee.
 Click here to get started: Greene County Public Health

 Wright State University provides a safe and healthy work environment free from recognized hazards.
 The Respiratory Protection Program helps lower worker exposures to hazardous airborne contaminants and oxygen deficiency.

 Respiratory protection should only be used when engineering controls have been shown to be infeasible for the control of the hazard or during the interim period when engineering controls are being installed.
 Once respiratory protection is determined to be necessary, the Occupational Safety and Health Administration’s (OSHA) Respiratory Protection Standard 29 CFR 1910.134 requirements are followed.

-Respiratory protection includes devices that will protect the wearer's respiratory system from overexposure by inhalation to airborne contaminants.
+Respiratory protection includes devices that will protect the wearer's respiratory system from overexposure by inhalation of airborne contaminants.

 Respiratory protection is used when a worker must work in an area where he/she might be exposed to concentration in excess of the allowable exposure limit.